James Kiffe: Early life and education

-Club career
+Career

 While enrolled at UCSB, Kiffe played with Ventura County Fusion of the PDL.
 After his senior season, he was selected in round four of the 2012 MLS Supplemental Draft by the San Jose Earthquakes.
 He didn't make the Earthquakes roster and spent much of 2012 recuperating from a high ankle injury sustained at the end of his senior year at UCSB.
 In 2013 he continued his rehabilitation and played with the Fusion.
-In the fall of 2013 he went on trial with a team based in Slovenia which also didn't produce a professional contract.
+In the fall of 2013, he went on trial with a team based in Slovenia which also didn't produce a professional contract.
 At the insistence of Sporting Kansas City, Kiffe returned to the United States to find that the club had signed a different player for the 2014 season.
-He continued to play with the Fusion in 2014, ultimately serving as their longest tenured player and team captain.
+He continued to play with the Fusion in 2014, ultimately serving as their longest-tenured player and team captain.

 After seeing Kiffe play for the Fusion against Sacramento Republic FC in the 2014 Lamar Hunt U.S. Open Cup and the 2014 PDL playoffs, Sacramento Republic signed Kiffe for the remainder of the 2014 USL Pro season.

-2014: Signed with Republic FC before the USL Roster Freeze Deadline … Started the final four regular season matches and started all three of Republic FC’s playoff matches … Recorded two assists in the playoffs including Thomas Stewart’s 90th-minute goal in the USL Championship Match on September 27 … Was named to the USL Team of the Week in week 25.
+2014: Signed with Republic FC before the USL Roster Freeze Deadline ...
+Started the final four regular season matches and started all three of Republic FC's playoff matches ...
+Recorded two assists in the playoffs including Thomas Stewart's 90th-minute goal in the USL Championship Match on September 27 ...
+Was named to the USL Team of the Week in week 25.

-2015: Appeared in 29 matches for Republic FC in all competitions, including 24 USL appearances … Recorded an assist on the season.
+2015: Appeared in 29 matches for Republic FC in all competitions, including 24 USL appearances ...
+Recorded an assist on the season.

-2016: Made 36 appearances for Republic FC in all competitions, including 29 USL matches ...
-Scored a goal and added five assists in USL play, second-most on the club ...
+2016: Made 36 appearances for Republic FC in all competitions, including 29 USL matches.
+He scored a goal and added five assists in USL play, second-most on the club.
 His goal was his first as a professional and was a match-winning goal over Oklahoma City Energy FC on Aug.
-2 ...
-Recorded his first 2,000+ USL minute season, playing 2,527 minutes, second-most of any Republic FC player in 2016.
+2. He recorded his first 2,000+ USL minute season, playing 2,527 minutes, second-most of any Republic FC player in 2016.